Philippines seeks help from U.S. in South China Sea dispute

 “We are, at this point, seeking additional support from the United States in terms of being able to take a stronger position in defending our position, which is to uphold the rule of law,” Albert del Rosario, Manila’s foreign minister, told journalists.

-“I hope to sit down with defense and also state to be able to see if we could get more substantive support.”
+“I hope to sit down with defence and also state to be able to see if we could get more substantive support.”
 He did not say what kind of support he was seeking.

 Next week, 11,500 Filipino and American soldiers are taking part in the largest-ever 10-day war games in the Philippines, called “Balikatan” (shoulder-to-shoulder), setting into motion the U.S. rebalance to Asia policy.